24 December 7th, 1946

 Lyrics.

-It was explicitly promised that this time my name would not be left out, and they will specifically announce that I, the comedian Sam Kestin, will play the role of Tsingetang in Shulamith.
-But they didn’t keep their word; They was announced that the role of Tsingetang would be played by Berl Bernstein, even though I was playing the role…
+It was explicitly promised that this time my name would not be left out, and they will specifically announce that I, the comedian Sam Kasten, will play the role of Tsingetang in Shulamith.
+But they didn’t keep their word; They announced that the role of Tsingetang would be played by Berl Bernstein, even though I was playing the role…

 That’s what they decided, and when I complained, they tried to weasel out of what they did with all kinds of excuses, but this time it didn’t work.